AdobeDocs/campaign-classic.en/help/message-center/using/transactional-messaging-architecture.md

 >
 >The control instance and the execution instance(s) must be installed on different machines.
 They cannot share the same Campaign instance.

 If you need to use several channels, you must install and configure related packages before installing Transactional message packages.
-Refer to [Add a delivery channel](#adding-a-delivery-channel).
+Refer to [Adding a delivery channel](#adding-a-delivery-channel).

 * To install the control instance on your machine, select the **[!UICONTROL Transactional message control]** module.